Frequently Asked Questions – II

 than those similar to the disease to be cured, because the former dose has already accomplished the expected change in the vital principle and a second dynamically wholly similar, unchanged dose of the same medicine no longer finds, therefore, the same conditions of the vital force.
 The patient may indeed be made sick in another way

-You could make a person sick doing this.
+You could make a person sick doing this–repeating the exact same dose over and over again.

 by receiving other such unchanged doses, even sicker than he was, for now only those symptoms of the given remedy remain active which were not homoeopathic to the original disease, hence no step towards cure can follow, only a true aggravation of the condition of the patient.
 But if the succeeding dose is changed slightly every time, namely potentized somewhat higher